lyoutakoduka/spartaproject/README.md

 ## Language

-All documents must written as English.
-But, author's english isn't great.
-If you need perfect tech support, it was provided by Japanese :)
+All documents written by English.
+But, perfect tech support can only provide Japanese because author's english isn't great :)

 _Note: all documents are written on the premise that translation service like Google Translate._